-The tax-free advantage of a TFSA can be very powerful.
+The tax advantage of a tax-free savings account (TFSA) can be very powerful.
 Imagine holding off on buying yet another toy or computer game this month and rather investing that money in a TFSA on behalf of your child?

-There are some practical considerations however, that we do need to highlight.
-Remember you’ll only save tax if you’re already liable for tax.
+There are some practical considerations, however, that we do need to highlight.
+Remember, you’ll only save tax on your investment returns in a TFSA if you’re liable to pay tax as an individual.
 Children are rarely liable for tax until they are deep into their twenties.
 They are also not going to pay a significant amount of tax until they are close to 30 years of age.

-Are you saving to assist your child to start their own business when they are in their early 30’s?
+The key question therefore is when you expect the TFSA to be cashed in – which really is about how you plan to use the TFSA proceeds.
+For example, are you saving to assist your child to start their own business when they are in their early thirties?
 Or are you saving for them to go on a year-long sabbatical after finishing high school?

 In the case of the first example, a TFSA in the name of the child is a great option.
 But not in the case of the second example.
-Remember a TFSA only allows for a lifetime investment limit of R500,000.
-If you start saving when your child is five years old, and the full investment withdrawn at 22, you have exhausted your child’s tax free savings allowance– without having benefitted because the child’s tax liability up to that point would have been minimal in any event.
+Remember, a TFSA allows for a lifetime investment limit of only R500 000.
+If you start saving when your child is five years old, and the full investment is withdrawn at age 22, you would have exhausted your child’s tax-free savings allowance forever – without them receiving much tax benefit in return.
+This is because the child’s tax liability up to that point would have been minimal.

 Get the right advice

-We always advocate the benefits of independent financial advice, and if you have an advisor, ask them for guidance.
+We always advocate the benefits of independent financial advice – if you have an existing advisor, ask them for guidance.
 However, many people starting out may not yet have a trusted advisor, and to these investors my recommendation is to keep it simple.
-Look at the TFSAs at an institution that has a reputable brand or with which you have an existing relationship.
+Look for TFSAs from an institution that has a reputable brand or with which you have an existing relationship.